mcdeoliveira/pyctrl/doc/tutorial.rst

     > timers
       1. stop[Constant, period = 6, enabled] >> is_running

 Note how the order of the *filters* is important.
-Output that are needed as inputs for other filters must be computed first if their results are to be applied in the same iteration of the controller loop.
-Otherwise, their update values would only be applied on the next iteration.
+Output that is needed as input for other filters must be computed first if they are to be applied *in the same iteration* of the controller loop.
+Otherwise, their update values will only be applied on the next iteration.
 That would be the case, for example, if you had inverted the order of the *filters* :py:data:`motor` and :py:data:`speed` as
 in: